 iBackup Extractor displays a list of contacts with whom you have had conversations with.
 Clicking on the contact in the list shows the text (SMS), multimedia (MMS) messages, iMessages and WhatsApp messages sent and received in that conversation.

-With a contact selected and a conversation displayed, click "Copy Messages" in the iBackup Extractor control bar to save that conversation to your computer.
+With a contact selected and a conversation displayed, click "Copy Messages" or (Mac) in the iBackup Extractor control bar to save that conversation to your computer.

 iBackup Extractor will copy the conversations into a .html file, which is saved into a folder selected by you (default is your computer desktop).